 - Vehicles (i.e. boats, bikes, golf carts, jet-ski, go-kart), trailers and accessories

-Applications can be made at any time as there are no closing dates.
+Applications can be made at any time as there are no closing dates, however applications need to be submitted within six (6) months from the date of the loss of equipment.
 Applications lodged more than six (6) months after the loss or damage will not be considered unless there are special circumstances for the delay.

 - a quote from a supplier for the replacement cost of the equipment